BobcatMK/Challenge_application/README.md

 This is project made for internship program at Monterail company.
-It's based on application cloned from this github link:
+It's based on skeleton cloned from this github link:

 https://github.com/hussar-academy/challenge_app